Skip to Main Content

 The Publication Manual of the American Psychological Association governs formatting for the entire work, and the most current edition, the sixth, is available at the Reference Desk.
 While the Library's handout covers many citation examples of frequently-used source materials, the Manual contains many more.

-The Modern Languages Association (MLA) Style is used predominantly in the humanities (languages, literature, philosophy, etc.) Go here to practice MLA style through an interactive tutorial.
-Ask your professor if they want you to use an edition older than the current 8th ed.
+The Modern Languages Association (MLA) Style is used predominantly in the humanities (languages, literature, philosophy, etc.) To practice, try our interactive tutorial for MLA styleAsk your professor if they want you to use an edition older than the current 9th ed.

 The MLA Style Manual and Guide to Scholarly Publishing and the MLA Handbook for Writers of Research Papers provide guidance on the formatting of the entire paper.
 The most current editions of the two titles are kept at the Reference Desk.
 While the Library's handout covers many citation examples of frequently-used source materials, the two books contain many more.

-Turabian Style is used predominantly in history.
+Turabian Style is used predominantly in history

 A Manual for Writers of Term Papers, Theses, and Dissertations dictates the formatting of the entire paper.
 The most current edition is kept at the Reference Desk.
 While the Library's handout covers many citation examples of frequently-used source materials, the Manual contains many more.